top of page

 Portfolio: (60%)

-· Project 1: Skills building/introduction to GCSE Art.
-Looking at the works of JR, Michael Craig Martin, Lisa Milroy, Patrick Caulfield.
+• Project 1: Skills building/introduction to GCSE Art.
+Looking at the works of Roy Lichtenstein, Michael Craig Martin, Lisa Milroy, Patrick Caulfield.
 Large work: A1 portrait, two A2 chalk pieces, A1 Michael Craig Martin inspired painting

-· Project 3: Order and Disorder.
-This project is self-directed.
+• The latter of the project is self-directed.
 Pupils will be given a wide variety of Artists they could explore and choose from.
 Pupils will a minimum of 2 large pieces for this project.
-One will done during the MOCK exam where pupils will get 10 hours to create a pre-planned large piece. #
+One will be completed during the MOCK exam where pupils will get 10 hours to create a pre-planned large piece.

 Exam (40%)